 ‘Here in the photography you can say what you feel, express whatever you want – it’s not good or bad. it’s your choice to take a picture, it’s your choice to say, and it’s your feelings to express.’ – Nili Cupi

 »» The policy and campaigning work of our partners, such as Anti-Slavery International, as they fight modern-day slavery

-Voice of Freedom is set to reach a wide audience.
-Exhibitions will reach a significant section of the public directly and through the media channels and a book of the work will serve as a permanent educational tool.
+Voice of Freedom reaches a wide audience.
+Exhibitions reach a significant section of the public directly and through the media channels and a planned book of the work will serve as a permanent educational tool.

-We seek to engage the press to feature the women’s work in stand-alone features or as part of articles about the project itself.
-Eventually, we hope to see such projects reach the women’s country of origin to serve as an educational resource for vulnerable women before they fall prey to traffickers.
+We seek to engage the press to feature the survivors’ work in stand-alone features or as part of articles about the project itself.
+Eventually, we hope to see such projects reach the survivors’ country of origin to serve as an educational resource for vulnerable people before they fall prey to traffickers.

 Photo © Zenebech Zeleke, 2013. /Voice of Freedom/PhotoVoice